learning-zone/css-basics/README.md

 ```html
 <div class="box"></div>
 ```
-**Descendant Combinator**: The descendant selector or, more accurately, the descendant combinator lets you combine two or more selectors so you can be more specific in your selection method.
+**v) Descendant Combinator**: The descendant selector or, more accurately, the descendant combinator lets you combine two or more selectors so you can be more specific in your selection method.
 ```css
 #container .box {
    float: left;